 Ensuring access to quality health care must be a part of community’s response to homelessness.
 Health care can be most effective when it is integrated with housing assistance, as stable housing not only improves health in and of itself, but also serves as a platform for consistently delivering health care and services.

-The Affordable Care Act and Medicaid expansion are dramatically increasing access to health coverage and care for people experiencing homelessness.
-In states that have chosen to expand their Medicaid programs, nearly all people experiencing homelessness will qualify for Medicaid based on their incomes.
+Medicaid expansion is dramatically increasing access to health coverage and care for people experiencing homelessness.
+In states that have chosen to expand Medicaid programs, nearly all people experiencing homelessness will qualify for Medicaid based on their incomes.

-In addition, the Affordable Care Act is driving larger health reforms that are shifting the focus of care from treatments and interventions to whole person health needs.
+In addition, larger health reforms are shifting the focus of care from treatments and interventions to whole person health needs.
 With this shift, health care payers and providers are paying greater attention to behavioral health needs as well as social determinants of health — including stable housing.
 Specifically, more states are looking at how they can support services that help people find and maintain housing under their Medicaid programs.

 The Council is focused on the following strategies: